pusher-community/real-time-laravel/getting-started/laravel-pusher-bridge.md

 <i class="fa fa-rocket fa-2"></i> Next we want to test that this is working.
 To do this:

 1. Open up the Pusher Debug Console for your Pusher application
-2. Run your Laravel application using `php artisan serve`
+2. Run your Laravel application using `php artisan serve` (if it's not already running)
 3. In a new browser tab or window navigate to the route we've just defined in the Laravel app, http://localhost:8000/bridge

 You'll now see the event appear in the Pusher Debug Console.
 It's working!